-As you know, containers enable applications, data and even functions to be housed and held separately, taking VM abstraction down to a smaller, slimmer and more functional level.
+As you know, containers enable applications, data, and even functions to be housed and held separately, taking VM abstraction down to a smaller, slimmer, and more functional level.
 Containers create building blocks that significantly improve a CI/CD approach to development and operations.
 They let programmers use the best language for any given job and allow applications to truly take advantage of the dynamic scaling capability of the cloud.

 There are alternatives to Docker.
 Docker is just one tool to facilitate the process of deploying and running applications in containers.
 But, around 80% of containers in production today are built with Docker.
-That large ecosystem and the fact that Docker is open source makes it continually attractive.
+That vast ecosystem and the fact that Docker is open source makes it continually attractive.

 The Open Source Summit

 DockerCon is back, and so is the Open Source Summit.
-Being open source itself, Docker is a big proponent of the open source mentality.
+Being open-source itself, Docker is a big proponent of the open-source mentality.
 The formally branded LinuxCon has partnered with DockerCon yet again.
 This event is a two-in-one opportunity.

 On Thursday, May 2nd, the Open Source Summit agenda covers a range of sessions about open source systems, tools, and apps.
 Each session will end with a useful ‘birds-of-a-feather’ discussion to stimulate inventive ideas and collaboration with others.

 Of particular note, there will be talks on security, how code enters containers in the supply chain, the process of authorizing and directing where parts of the code are allowed to run, and how you can stop container escapes through the use of runtime security.
-There will be talks focused on the Cloud-Native Application Bundle (CNAB), BuildKit and Compose, a multi-use tool that can be utilized for development, testing and staging environments for Docker applications that have several containers.
+There will be talks focused on the Cloud-Native Application Bundle (CNAB), BuildKit, and Compose, a multi-use tool that can be utilized for development, testing, and staging environments for Docker applications that have several containers.

 Kubernetes will also have a presence at the Open Source Summit.
-An open source container support project started by Google in 2014, Kubernetes is designed to automate the management of large-scale container applications and has a rapidly growing ecosystem.
+An open-source container support project started by Google in 2014, Kubernetes is designed to automate the management of large-scale container applications and has a rapidly growing ecosystem.